Khalifa International Stadium: 2011 AFC Asian Cup

-Khalifa International Stadium hosted 6 matches during the 2011 AFC Asian Cup, including the final.
+The Khalifa International Stadium hosted six matches during the 2011 AFC Asian Cup, including the final.

-24th Arabian Gulf Cup
+24th Arabian Gulf Cup (2019)

 2022 FIFA World Cup

-Khalifa International Stadium hosted 8 matches during the 2022 FIFA World Cup, including the third place play-off match.
+The Khalifa International Stadium hosted eight matches during the 2022 FIFA World Cup, including the third place play-off.

+2023 AFC Asian Cup

+On 5 April 2023, the Khalifa International Stadium was chosen as one of nine (then eight) venues for the 2023 AFC Asian Cup in Qatar.

+2025 FIFA Arab Cup

+On 24 May 2025, the Khalifa International Stadium was chosen as one of six venues for the 2025 FIFA Arab Cup in Qatar.